rhettg/tf_aws_lab/README.md

 can't really easily use them here because you'd have to be connected to your VPN to connect to your hosts.

+In a production environment you should likely be building images with Packer, but for prototyping that's not a great workflow.

 Doing all your provisioning with just user_data scripts can also work, but you're limited to 16Kb.

 To get around these limitations, tf_aws_lab has helpfully configured an S3 bucket your instances inside the VPC can access.